gorkemsolun/Bioinformatics-Algorithms/hw2/README.txt

 The pair with the longest overlap (for global alignment) or highest alignment score (for local alignment) is written to the output file.

+Algorithms are implemented using the course slides and Wikipedia.

 Usage:
   ./hw2 -g|-l -p <patterns.fasta> -t <texts.fasta> -o <output.txt> -s <match> <mismatch> <gap>